Overview

 -

 REDISCOVER THE PATH OF WOOL The cultural transhumance was conceived as a grassroots event involving all the stakeholders that contribute to the sustainability of the wool supply chain — from shepherds to local associations that have reactivated traditional artisanal skills and restored value to wool, innovating products and highlighting their sustainability and circularity to consumers.
-AlpTextyles brought together the pastoral world and our community for a day-long journey.
-The event featured a walk with a flock from morning till dusk along the shepherd’s path, allowing participants to meet firsthand the people involved in the wool supply chain of Valle Camonica.Download
+AlpTextyles brought together the pastoral world and communities for a day-long journey.
+The event featured a walk with a flock from morning till dusk along the shepherd’s path, allowing participants to meet firsthand the people involved in the wool supply chain of Valle Camonica, and produced various communication materials: a program/diary for participants to fill in and bring home, posters, a flag, and a video documentary — available on AlpTextyles’ YouTube channel.Download

 -